NSO-developer/nso-gitbook/administration/management/system-management/README.md

 ### Exposed Interfaces

 NSO allows access through a number of different interfaces, depending on the use case.
-In the default configuration, clients can access the system locally through an unauthenticated IPC socket (with the `ncs*` family of commands, port 4569) and plain (non-HTTPS) HTTP web server (port 8080).
+In the default configuration, clients can access the system locally through an unauthenticated IPC socket (with the `ncs*` family of commands, using Local IPC over a Unix domain socket) and plain (non-HTTPS) HTTP web server (port 8080).
 Additionally, the system enables remote access through SSH-secured NETCONF and CLI (ports 2022 and 2024).

 We strongly encourage you to review and customize the exposed interfaces to your needs in the `ncs.conf` configuration file.
 In particular, set: